Woman dies on hike in Utah's Zion Park, husband hospitalized

 People are also reading…

 The couple started their trip through the Narrows on Tuesday.
-The couple The pair stopped about 1.5 miles (2.4 kilometers) from the north end of Riverside Walk, a paved trail.
-The man told rescuers they became "dangerously cold" overnight and experienced symptoms consistent with hypothermia, the park service said.
+They stopped about 1.5 miles (2.4 kilometers) from the north end of Riverside Walk, a paved trail.
+The man told rescuers they became “dangerously cold” overnight and experienced symptoms consistent with hypothermia, the park service said.

 Early on Wednesday morning, the man sought help and the woman remained in place.
 Other visitors administered CPR to the woman before the rescue team arrived, the park service said.